 Join our Learner Interest Committee

-We're creating a Learner Interest Committee - a group of learners or recent learners who will help shape what qualifications look and feel like across Scotland.
+We're creating a Learner Interest Committee - a group of learners of all ages, who will help shape what qualifications look and feel like across Scotland.

 Use the tabs below to open each section individually.
 Alternatively you can show all the sections.